Did you know that?

 Tickets for means of public transportation

-If you’re going to stay in Amsterdam for several days, buying a single ticket every time you use public means of transportation isn’t the best idea.
+If you’re planning on staying in Amsterdam for more than a couple of days, buying a single ticket every time you use public means of transportation isn’t the best idea.
 Your best bet is to purchase a GVB day pass.
 This pass grants you access to all the public means of transportation from 7.50 € (8.80 $) per day (from 1-7 days).
 Otherwise, you can opt for a one-hour ticket, which costs 3.20 € (3.80 $), or a day ticket, which costs 8 € (9.40 $).

 Another option, if you want to combine public transportation with sightseeing, is the I Amsterdam City Card.
 This card grants unlimited access to all public means of transportation, as well as to the city’s major attractions.

 Amsterdam is a flat city, so cycling is an excellent and super-affordable (about 8 € per day) way to explore it.
 Having a worldwide-famous cycling culture, Amsterdam is one of the best cities for cycling.
 Let alone, cycling is the best way to discover all the secret corners of the city and have a taste of the authentic urban life.
-The whole city is marked with white cycling lanes, so it is easy to navigate.
+The whole city is marked with white cycling lanes, so it will be easy for you to navigate.

 Amsterdam is neither extremely expensive nor cheap, so you should expect to spend at least 100 € (117 $) per day.
 More specifically, you’ll spend about 8 € (9.40 $) per day for public transportation (with the GVB pass), about 30 € (35 $) for meals, and at least 60 € (70 $) per day for accommodation in Amsterdam.
 All prices refer to one person.